[For daily omer reminders and Jews on The Simpsons stuff, follow us on Instagram (@CountTheHomer) and on Facebook (@homercalendar)]

 Nathan Rabin explains in the AV Club that Krusty's Jewishness was somewhat of an accident:

-The writers thought it would be funny to have Krusty collecting for a Jewish charity (see gif) as a throwaway gag in an earlier episode and it just kind of stuck.
+Krusty's Judaism is reportedly something of a happy accident....
 In retrospect, Krusty had to be Jewish.
 A gentile Krusty would be inconceivable.
 For Krusty represents and embodies a potent archetype: the crass Jewish show-business vulgarian who gains the world by losing their soul.

 Krusty is a proxy for every Jew who ever distanced himself from hardscrabble immigrant roots by shortening their name and ridding themselves of anything redolent of the old country.
 He's every Catskills joke-slinger who recreated himself in an image he thought gentile America would find palatable.
 Krusty had to be Jewish and if Krusty has to be Jewish then he has to do a Jazz Singer episode.
 And if Krusty has to be Jewish and has to do a Jazz Singer episode then it follows that Jackie Mason, professional Jew, has to play his rabbi father.